Back in March, Michael Mitcham, then 58, noticed that he had been feeling a little pain or burning in his stomach over the past month.

 When recalling all he has been through, Michael always thinks about that visit he had with Dr. Morello.

 “It all starts with Dr. Morello.
 What if I didn’t go into his office that day?
 What if he just gave me acid reflux meds and didn’t do the EKG?
 What if he didn’t encourage me to go the hospital?
 My situation was getting worse.
 So many people think we can Google our symptoms and self-diagnose.
 For all Dr. Morello did, I will be eternally grateful.”

-Learn more about the primary care services we offer and find a Mercy Health provider near you.
+Learn more about the primary care services and heart and vascular services we offer at Mercy Health.